gonzaloPzl/JS-challenges/README.md

 #### Create a range of numbers
 Write a function that takes two numbers, say min and max, as arguments.
 Return an array of numbers in the range min to max

+#### Return last n array elements
+Write a function that takes an array and a number (n) as arguments.
+It should return the last n array elements.
+If the array has less than n elements, return all